When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Abstract

 \section{Abstract}

-Feature based local attribution methods are amongst the most prevalent in explainable artificial intelligence (XAI) literature.
-Going beyond standard correlation, recently, methods have been proposed that highlight what should be minimally sufficient to justify the classification of an input (viz. pertinent positives).
-While minimal sufficiency is an attractive property, the resulting explanations are often too sparse for a human to understand and evaluate the local behavior of the model, thus making it difficult to judge its overall quality.
-To overcome these limitations, we propose a novel method called \emph{Path-Sufficient Explanations Method (PSEM)} that outputs a sequence of sufficient explanations for a given input of strictly decreasing size (or value) -- from original input to a minimally sufficient explanation -- which can be thought to trace the local boundary of the model in a smooth manner, thus providing better intuition about the local model behavior for the specific input.
-We validate these claims, both qualitatively and quantitatively, with experiments that show the benefit of PSEM across all three modalities (image, tabular and text).
+Recent studies evaluating various criteria for explainable artificial intelligence (XAI) suggest that fidelity, stability, and comprehensibility are among the most important metrics considered by users of AI across a diverse collection of usage contexts.
+We consider these criteria as applied to feature-based attribution methods, which are amongst the most prevalent in XAI literature.
+Going beyond standard correlation, methods have been proposed that highlight what should be minimally sufficient to justify the classification of an input (viz. pertinent positives).
+While minimal sufficiency is an attractive property akin to comprehensibility, the resulting explanations are often too sparse for a human to understand and evaluate the local behavior of the model.
+To overcome these limitations, we incorporate the criteria of stability and fidelity and propose a novel method called \emph{Path-Sufficient Explanations Method (PSEM)} that outputs a sequence of stable and sufficient explanations for a given input of strictly decreasing size (or value) -- from original input to a minimally sufficient explanation -- which can be thought to trace the local boundary of the model in a stable manner, thus providing better intuition about the local model behavior for the specific input.
+We validate these claims, both qualitatively and quantitatively, with experiments that show the benefit of PSEM across three modalities (image, tabular and text) as well as versus other path explanations.
 A user study depicts the strength of the method in communicating the local behavior, where (many) users are able to correctly determine the prediction made by a model.